-To measure the impact of the AF4Q initiative, the AF4Q Evaluation places particular emphasis on measurable progress in four key areas:
+To measure the impact of the AF4Q initiative, the AF4Q Evaluation places particular emphasis on five key areas:

 Performance Measurement and Public Reporting

-AF4Q emphasizes improvements in care for all patients, including patients from all racial and ethnic backgrounds.
-AF4Q's disparities domain focuses on examining the factors which may have an impact on the provision of high quality equitable care for racial, ethnic, and linguistic minorities and other underserved populations.
-Because disparities are markers of poor quality of health care, as a first step, the disparities domain team will examine how the AF4Q markets are collecting and using self-reported race, ethnicity, and primary language data as a foundation for reducing disparities in health care quality.
+AF4Q emphasizes improvements in care for all patients, including patients from all racial and ethnic backgrounds, and focuses on examining the factors which may have an impact on the provision of high quality equitable care for racial, ethnic, and linguistic minorities and other underserved populations.